John M. Strawn, Ph.D.

 Expert Witness and Litigation Support Experience

-Summary: 15 depositions to date, 3 times testimony at trial, 5 sets of Inter Partes Reviews (IPRs).
+Summary: 17 depositions to date, 3 times testimony at trial, 5 sets of Inter Partes Reviews (IPRs).
 Patent litigation, ITC investigations, Inter Partes Reviews, USPTO declarations, class action litigation, trade secret litigation, copyright litigation involving software.
 Expert reports, declarations, prior art research and analysis, infringement analysis (e.g., analyze devices, documents; source code analysis, source code comparison), claim charts, tutorials, Markman hearings.
 Technical areas include software and source code; computers, laptops, cell phones, mobile devices, handheld devices (e.g. medical); processor architecture; user interfaces; media: audio, music, speech, video; compression (e.g., MPEG, MP3); digital signal processing, mathematics, algorithms; file downloading, file streaming, client/server; protocols such as internet protocol (IP); video games.
-A list of expert witness assignments including deposition and testimony is available separately.
+A list of expert witness assignments including depositions and testimony is available separately.

 Summary: Software in high-level languages (e.g. C, C++, Java, Fortran), assembly language (digital signal processors, embedded processors, custom processors), and Matlab, for signal processing applications, often related to audio and music.
 Related projects such as processor design, mergers and acquisitions, feasibility studies, and standards work.
 A list of consulting projects is available separately.